Hyphaeic/HPL/README.md

 **I'm a solo dev / small team.
 Do I need to worry about any of this?**

-No. The safe harbor covers you completely for content moderation.
+No. The safe harbor is designed to cover you completely for content moderation.
 Just don't build surveillance tools for police or sell user data.

 **What's the difference between Tier 0 and Tier 1?**